Last updated: April 09, 2025

 How do HOAs enforce rules?

-Buying a home with an HOA
+Buying a home in an HOA development

 Take the time to compare one association with others in the area.
-While buying a home is often a deeply personal experience, you should try to treat it like a business decision.
-Make sure the investment you are making is worthwhile and seems likely to grow over time.
-Be sure to factor monthly HOA dues into your budgeting and financial planning.
+While buying a home may be a deeply personal experience, you may want to treat it like a business decision.
+Make sure the investment you are making is worthwhile.

 Advantages of living in an HOA community